 5. How do you benchmark performance with similar organizations?

 If any of those questions give you pause, we can help you answer them.
 We can provide you with cutting-edge insights through our Intelligence by Quadax platform, which is powered by Machine Learning to adapt and learn to continuously optimize and deliver insights that enable process optimization and automation opportunities.

 In addition to the necessary insights into your data and processes, our Predictive Analytics can predict if a claim will be denied before it’s submitted.
 It can also predict the days to payment and expected payment amount.
 This information can be used to prioritize claim processing to predict and optimize cash flow and ultimately—your bottom line.

 All of these tools can help you minimize denials as much as possible, but some denials are unfortunately inevitable.

 How does your staff prioritize denials?
 Are your workflows efficient?
 Are certain categories of denials managed by specific individuals?

-Our Denial Management product automatically identifies both full and partial denials and maps the claim errors to pre-defined error categories and workflows those claims to the appropriate individual for follow-up.
+Our Denial Management solution automatically identifies both full and partial denials and maps the claim errors to pre-defined error categories and workflows those claims to the appropriate individual for follow-up.
 We report on the top error categories and the top denial codes to help your team reduce upstream denials.

 Using Denial Management, you have full claim tracking of all activities associated with each claim and staff can easily access source documentation for reference.